aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 A "class" is a template used to create new objects (or "instances" of a class).
 OOP doesn't require classes or even inheritance to work; however, class-based programming is the dominant (but not the only) approach in modern OOP.

-It seems that Alan Kay considers this, and other aspects of the modern popular approach to OOP, as a significant departure from what he originally envisioned in Smalltalk.
+It seems as though Alan Kay considers this, and other aspects of the modern popular approach to OOP, as a significant departure from what he originally envisioned in Smalltalk.
 For example, in the way many subsequent languages conflated polymorphism (common interfaces) with inheritance (code reuse) through the mechanism of classes @alankayoop.
 This is something that has lead to problems, compounded by the possibility of creating deep and complicated inheritance hierarchies, and has generally turned inheritance into a discouraged construct to use, an idea which is usually manifested in the "composition over inheritance" motto.

 === C++ and its legacy

 Among the most popular and oldest object oriented languages is C++, developed in the 1980s by Danish computer scientist Bjarne Stroustrup (1950-), as an object oriented extension to the vastly popular C programming language @sebesta2012concepts.

-It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have partly been attempts at curtailing C++'s complexity while conserving some of its power; C++ is a very powerful language that, unfortunately, is also a huge hodgepodge of features accumulated over the years, and retained due to backwards compatibility concerns, starting from basically all of the C programming language, which had to be supported right from the start.
+It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have partly been attempts at curtailing C++'s complexity while preserving some of its power; C++ is a very powerful language that, unfortunately, is also a huge hodgepodge of features accumulated over the years, and retained due to backwards compatibility concerns, starting from basically all of the C programming language, which had to be supported right from the start.

-The early association with languages such as Simula and C++, which were basically procedural languages with object oriented features tacked on top, has lead to the modern impression that OOP is somewhat necessarily an imperative programming paradigm; this is not strictly true, OOP can work even without the need for the mutable state and the explicit flow control which characterizes imperative languages; in fact, Object Oriented and Functional programming can even coexist relatively well in a language, as is demonstrated by languages like Scala.
+The early association with languages such as Simula and C++, which were basically procedural languages with object oriented features tacked on top, has lead to the modern impression that OOP is somewhat necessarily an imperative programming paradigm; this is not strictly true, OOP can work even without the need for the mutable state and the explicit flow control which characterizes imperative languages; in fact, Object Oriented and Functional programming can even coexist relatively well in a language, as is demonstrated by languages like Scala @alexander2017functional.

 === Criticism of OOP